raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

+Now edit the code so that the new sprite animates theway you want it to.

-Go back to the step 'Make a sprite bounce' to add or change the second sprite's `point in direction`{:class="block3motion"} and `set rotation style`{:class="block3motion"}.
+Go to the step **Make a sprite bounce** for a reminder on how to add or change the second sprite's `point in direction`{:class="block3motion"} and `set rotation style`{:class="block3motion"}.

 --- /task ---

 --- task ---

-Change where your second sprite sits in relation to the first sprite.
-Layering sprites helps them appear to sit 3-dimensionally within the backdrop.
+Change how your second sprite appears in relation to the first sprite.
+Layering sprites helps sprites appear 3-dimensionally in relation to each other and within the backdrop.

 --- collapse ---
 ---